alan-turing-institute/AutisticaCitizenScience/project-communications/promotion-pack/README.md

 **Anouhska Ramesh - Google Summer of Code Intern**

-Anouhska carried out a 3 month internship on the AutSPACEs projects through the Google Summer of Code programme.
+Anouhska carried out a 3 month internship on the AutSPACEs project through the Google Summer of Code programme.
 For this internship, she contributed significantly to the platform development and succes of accomplishing Milestone 2.
 Her final report, which highlights and summarises her internship work, provides a good example of the type of work potential contributors can get involved in.
 This can be found [here](https://github.com/alan-turing-institute/AutisticaCitizenScience/tree/master/applications/GSoC/AR-GSoC-final-report).

+**Sowmya Rajan - CRI Paris Intern**

+Sowyma carried our a 3 month internship on the AutSPACEs project through Open HUmans and CRI in Paris.
+Her key objectives and contributions to the project were developing the static pages of the MVP to lead the project to succesffuly accomplishing Milestone 2.
+A summary of her contributions can be found here.

 ## Important Links